 When setting up a Google My Business account, there are sometimes duplicate listings for the same business.
 The best course of action to take is to claim and merge or delete the other listings, so there is only one listing for your business.

 10) Consistent Citations

 When considering how to rank your business within the listings, Google will crawl citations from other business directories for more information.
 The main factor it looks for is consistency.
 If you have listings with Bing or Yelp, make sure that your address and other details are 100% consistent across the broad.

 11) Add Some Services & Products

 Ensure you’re taking advantage of the services and products on Google My Business.
 This is a relatively new feature which allows eligible Google My Business accounts to list the services you provide, these are keywords that can help your business get found for the services you offer.
 The second feature is products which allow us to upload a picture, price picture, title and description.
 The products are visible to users when they see your Google My Business listing.

 Attributes are a useful feature which provides users with more information about some of the features of your business.
 Are you women-led?
 Do you have outdoor seating?
 Is your premises wheelchair accessible?
 These are the types of information which can be included to help your customers choose you ahead of your competition.

-Hopefully, these 10 tips to Improve your Google My Business listing will help your business’s Local SEO in 2018.
+Hopefully, these tips to improve your Google My Business listing will help your business’s Local SEO.
 For more useful tips and tricks and information, check out our Blog – Find Out More

 Don’t have time to optimise your Google My Business account?
 Get in touch to find out about our Google My Business Accounts Management service – More Info